DCAN-Labs/hbcd-docs/docs/changelog/knownissues.md

 ##### ⚠️ Urine: Incorrect Specific Gravity Variable
 The urine specific gravity variable is incorrect (`bio_bm_biosample_urine_bio_spg_u`); do not analyze this variable.
 There are several participants with “1”.
 This variable should be expressed in the thousands and will be corrected in the next release.

+##### ⚠️ Urine Toxicology (Cotinine)

+There may be negative values for urinary toxicology results (e.g. `bio_bm_biosample_urine_bio_bm_biosample_urine_bio_c_cot_u`).
+Please note that negative values for these variables are not biologically plausible.
+We recommend users convert these values to 0 prior to analyzing their data.

+##### ⚠️ Negative Gestational Ages

+There are two participants with negative gestational ages in the urine biosample dataset.
+Please do not include these two observations in your analysis.

 ## Electroencephalography (EEG)